roc-lang/roc/roc-for-elm-programmers.md

 All imports and exports in Roc are enumerated explicitly; there is no `..` syntax.

-> Since neither global tags nor private tags have a notion of "importing variants"
+> Since tags are available in all modules, Roc does not have a notion of
-> (global tags are always available in all modules, and private tags are
+> "importing variants", and there's also no `exposing (Foo(..))` equivalent.
-> never available in other modules), there's also no `exposing (Foo(..))` equivalent.
+> (Later on, we'll talk about how opaque types work in Roc.)

 Like Elm, Roc does not allow shadowing.